GindaChen/dotfiles/README.md

 curl -sSL https://raw.githubusercontent.com/${REPO_NAME}/refs/heads/master/setup-runpod.sh | bash -s ${REPO_NAME}
 ```

-For example, if you are @GindaChen with dotfiles repository, you should run:
+For example, if you are [@GindaChen](https://github.com/GindaChen) with dotfiles repository, you should run:
 ```bash
 curl -sSL https://raw.githubusercontent.com/GindaChen/dotfiles/refs/heads/master/setup-runpod.sh | bash -s "GindaChen/dotfiles"
 ```

+### Configuration files
+- `runpod/setup_git.sh`: Configure git with the username and email (not sensitive credentials).
+- `runpod/bashrc.sh`: Customize the bashrc file.
+We by default install oh-my-bash and set the theme to `font`.
+If you do not like this setting, change this file to your own bash profile.